 Attn: Your current web browser (Internet Explorer 6) is out of date.
 We recommend that you download and install Firefox or upgrade your Internet Explorer application to version 7 or 8.
 At that point not only will this site look and function properly but other sites you've been visiting will be improved as well.

-If you disagree with a suspension of service, denial of eligibility, or with the conditions placed on your eligibility you have the right to appeal.
+If you disagree with a suspension of service, denial of eligibility, or with the limitations or conditions placed on your eligibility you have the right to appeal.

 Pursuant to the US Department of Transportation regulations implementing ADA Paratransit requirements (USC 49 part 37 Subpart F, Section 37.125), TCAT will accept appeals from its determinations of eligibility.